Pennsylvania foster care and adoption guidelines

 In addition, Three Rivers Adoption Council (TRAC) has an extensive adoption and foster care library that includes books, tapes, and articles that are available to the public.
 If you are not able to get to the library (307 Fourth Ave.
 3rd Floor, Pittsburgh) TRAC will mail the materials to you free of charge.
 You will be expected to pay for return postage at the end of three weeks.
 Magazine articles will be copied and do not have to be returned.
 For more information on TRAC’s library hours and what they have, call 412-471-8722.

 Please contact Pennsylvania's Statewide Adoption and Permanency Network (SWAN) Helpline by either calling 800-585-7926 (SWAN) or emailing email@example.com.
-You will be put in contact with an information and referral specialist trained and experienced in talking with families interested in providing adoption, foster care, and other resource family services to children in placement.
+You will be put in contact with a SWAN technical specialist trained and experienced in talking with families interested in providing adoption, foster care, and other resource family services to children in placement.
 Specialists can also answer questions about Pennsylvania’s network of agencies licensed in foster care and adoption.

 Our children have all experienced things that children should never experience.
 They have learned that you can’t trust adults to keep you safe, and they need someone to help them heal.